kokoko3k/koko-aio-slang/docs-ng.md

 **Bezel:**<br>
-    Draws a monitor frame with simulated reflections from the game content.<br>
+    Draws a monitor frame with simulated reflections from the game.<br>
     The monitor frame is an image loaded by the shader and is shipped<br>
     in the "textures" shader subdirectory, named:<br>
     monitor_body_curved.png and monitor_body_straight.png<br>